GeraldOkoth/simpleCalculator/README.md

+## Simple Calculator
-## This repository contains files to implement a _simple calculator_
+An implementation of a basic _simple calculator_
    ***